Note: This post content is applicable to Office 2019,2016, 2013, 2010; desktop and Office 365 versions; Windows 10, 8 and 7;

 Here’s a question from Deanne:

 I work in the Retail industry.
 I use Outlook in order to manage my contact information.
 I am quite fond of Outlook as my contact manager, but clearly i need to be able to enhance the basic contact form capabilities.
-My requirement is to be able to add several fields that will allow me to store the web addresses of the social media profiles of each of my contacts.
-So long story short, I guess i have a couple questions here: First, how to make the menu item buttons that will allow me to interact with Outlook forms and second: how to actually go ahead and create or modify my Contact form.
+My requirement is to be able to add several fields that will allow me to store links to the the social media profiles of each of my contacts.
+Long story short, I guess i have a couple questions here: First, how to make the menu item buttons that will allow me to interact with Outlook forms and second: how to actually go ahead and create or modify my Contact form.
 Any hints are super appreciated.
 Thanks!

 OK.. let’s get started.